mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 The second is “giving with face”.
 It means to come in contact with people with a soft, gentle, joyous expression on one’s face.
 This is the second.

-This is very important: it’s not necessary to always smile.
+[But] this is very important: it’s not necessary to always smile.
 To smile always – it’s not necessary to do that.
-But if you have a very gentle, soft, magnanimous, joyous mind, your face speaks of your mind.
-How joyous it is, how gentle it is, even though you don’t smile.
+If you have a very gentle, soft, magnanimous, joyous mind, your face speaks of your mind, how joyous it is, how gentle it is, even though you don’t smile.
 But if your mind is always angry, or always expressing complaints, et cetera, your face is always something miserable, ugly – even though you smile.
 Do you understand?
 So, the second is giving with face.

 The third: “giving with words”.
 It means to use peaceful words when one comes in contact with people.